happypeter/LGCB/book/misc.md

+I just want lessons for LGCB, not chapters, and every lesson I add will be there forever, I can only better the page, but not removing it.

+I am free to change the index of the book.

-I will try to make each chapter cover a complete topic, but this shoould give way to keeping the story-telling style of this book, that is starting from ZERO, and then go step by step.
+I will try to make each lesson cover a complete topic, but this should give way to keeping the story-telling style of this book, that is starting from ZERO, and then go step by step.
 Say, I want to talk about vim movement, which will be too much stuff to be wrapped into one single chapter, than I will